26 January 2011

 "This is your horse."
 She spoke knowingly.
 I could tell she didn't want it to be true.

-We talked about color, personality traits, gait, and many more of Idaho's characteristics.
+We discussed color, personality traits, gait, and many more of Idaho's characteristics.
 She seemed convinced, but I still wasn't.
 Could it be after all this time, we had finally located her?
 I sent her an e-mail flyer and waited for a call.

 The lady had seemed nice on the other end of the phone.
-She had contacted an attorney after she received the flyer and was told not to talk to me again.
+After receiving the flyer, She contacted an attorney and was told not to talk to me again.

 I was trying to get her to let us see the horse.
 Her 10-year-old child had been riding and showing the horse in horse shows.
 They seemed to have a real attachment to her; if it was our horse, I felt very sorry for her.

-They didn't want to lose the horse, and we needed to see if it was our horse.
+They didn't want to lose the horse, and we needed to see if it was ours.
 Still, the people who had her would not permit us to come to see the horse.

 We were so excited!
 We grabbed a toothbrush and a change of underwear and took off.
 It was the first time in our lives that a list was not left for grandma to take care of the kids, clothes laid out for school, etc. We told them that whatever they needed, they would have to figure it out themselves this time.